Sendy Audio Egret

 Driver & Technical Foundation.

-At the core of the Egret is a large-format planar magnetic driver measuring approximately 98 x 84mm.
-This is not merely a specification to inflate perceived value—it has direct implications on how the headphone behaves.
-Larger diaphragms, when properly controlled, can move air more effortlessly, resulting in improved low-frequency extension and a more natural sense of scale.
+At the core of the Egret is a large-format planar magnetic driver, roughly 98 x 84mm.
+This isn’t just a spec-sheet flex—it directly influences how the headphone presents itself.
+Larger diaphragms, when properly controlled, tend to deliver better low-end extension and a more natural sense of scale, particularly in how notes occupy space.

-The diaphragm itself is extremely thin, reportedly under 800 nanometers, and utilizes an electron beam deposition process for the conductive traces.
-In practical terms, this allows for faster transient response and lower distortion, particularly in complex passages where lesser drivers begin to smear or compress.
+The diaphragm itself is extremely thin – reportedly sub-800nm – and uses electron beam deposition for the conductive layer.
+In practical terms, this should allow for faster transient response and lower distortion, especially in complex passages where lesser implementations tend to lose composure.

 Build Quality.

-Overall, the Egret doesn’t just meet expectations for build – it comfortably exceeds them.
-In a category where many competitors lean heavily on plastics or utilitarian finishes, this feels like a product that was designed to be owned, not just used.
+Overall, the Egret doesn’t just meet expectations here—it comfortably exceeds them.
+In a segment where many competitors lean on plastics or purely functional builds, this feels like a product designed with ownership in mind, not just usability.

 Fit & Comfort.